 To make your preschool ministry environment stand out, remember to make it fun, make sure the right people are in the room, and draw families back.

 Make it fun.

 - Brighten up the environment.
-You don’t have to spend a lot of money to make your environment fun for preschoolers.
+You don’t have to spend a lot of money to make your preschool environment fun.
 Consider using brightly colored rugs or fabric for small groups or host a volunteer paint party to brighten up the space.